 See more Expert Answers

-- An introduction to probiotics.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/probiotics.
-Accessed July 25, 2014.
+- Probiotics: In depth.
+National Center for Complementary and Alternative Medicine. https://nccih.nih.gov/health/probiotics/introduction.htm.
+Accessed Aug.
+1, 2017.

 - Prebiotics and probiotics: Creating a healthier you.
 Academy of Nutrition and Dietetics. http://www.eatright.org/resource/food/vitamins-and-supplements/nutrient-rich-foods/prebiotics-and-probiotics-the-dynamic-duo.
 Accessed Aug.
 1, 2017.